If your loved one has not left a Will, the law dictates who will inherit their estate and we will be able to explain what this entails.

 When someone passes away and does not leave a Will, their estate must be shared out according to certain rules.
 These are called the rules of intestacy.

-Under the rules of intestacy, married partners or civil partners will inherit if they are married or in a civil partnership at the time of death.
+Under the rules of intestacy, married partners or civil partners will inherit the first £322,000.00 of the estate, all personal possessions and one half of the remaining estate.

 Understanding what you may and may not be entitled to can be complex.
 For more information, please contact our offices.